Fish typically become stressed during times of extreme temperatures, so we stock fish according to the seasons to minimize mortality rates.

 Why Only Stock Fish Seasonally?

 When it comes to stocking fish, there are essentially two times a year we'll carry fish - spring and the fall.
 The exact dates are entirely dependent on the weather, but usually, our spring season runs from early March through the end of June, and our fall season goes from September through late October.
 The reason for this is simple: fish become stressed during times of extreme temperatures.
 That means it will be harder for the fish to tolerate the additional stress of transportation, resulting in a higher mortality rate.
-Understanding the optimal times to stock fish is key to effective pond and lake management in Texas and to getting healthy fish in your pond.
+Understanding the optimal times for fish stocking is key to effective pond and lake management in Texas and to getting healthy fish in your pond.

 Spring Fish Days